 Even if they don't have the book you need, your librarian can often obtain a copy on loan.
 Many librarians are open to suggestions for books to purchase as well.
 Don't be shy; talk to library personnel about your needs.
 After all, your tax dollars help support the library in your community and you might as well use it.

 By searching online auction sites and reputable online malls for similar items, you can find pricing information very easily.
 Many times collectors or dealers selling on these sites will provide valuable descriptions as well.
 Be sure to confirm what you learn from site descriptions with further research, since there are many inexperienced dealers (and those who might not mind stretching the truth a bit) setting up shop every day, but always keep in mind it's a great place to start.
+It's also important to be sure you're searching for completed sales; it's the final sales price that matters, not the original asking price.

 Narrow the Search